secondl1f3/slack-adzan-notification/README.md

 Bismillah,

-If you need Adzan Notification in your Slack Channel, you can use this app,. it's build on top nodejs and utilize Slack Webhook.
+If you need Adzan Notification in your Slack Channel, you can use this app,. it's build on top NodeJs and utilize Slack Webhook.
 The prayer times source is based on Aladhan (https://aladhan.com/), you can add another sources by creating your own implementation, please see the sample in `impl` folder.

 It's already used in blanja.com Platform Dept.